UnifierHQ/unifier-guilded/README.md

 # Unifier Guilded Support
 Unifier Guilded Support extension for Unifier bot

+> [!WARNING]
+> This is beta software.
+Things may not work as intended.

 > [!NOTE]
 > This is a Unifier **plugin**!
 To access Unifier, go [here](https://github.com/greeeen-dev/unifier).